dan-v/rattlesnakeos-stack/README.md

    * Click the 'Test' button again to kick off the build
 3. <b>Where do I find logs for a build?</b> On build failure/success, the instance should terminate and upload its logs to S3 bucket called `<stackname>-logs` and it's in a file called `<device>/<timestamp>`.
 4. <b>How can I connect to the EC2 instance and see the build status?</b> There are a few steps required to be able to do this:
-   * Create an SSH keypair in EC2 (https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#KeyPairs:sort=keyName) and download it
+   * Create an SSH keypair in the [EC2 console](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#KeyPairs:sort=keyName) and download it
-   * Pass an additional flag to rattlesnakeos-stack command (--ssh-key yourkeypairname)
+   * Pass an additional flag to `rattlesnakeos-stack` command: `--ssh-key yourkeypairname`
    * Kick off a manual build through AWS Lambda console (see FAQ above)
-   * You should be able to SSH into the instance (ssh -i yourkeypairname.pem ubuntu@yourinstancepublicip)
+   * You should be able to SSH into the instance: `ssh -i yourkeypairname.pem ubuntu@yourinstancepublicip`
-   * Tail the cloud init logfile to view progress: 'tail -f /var/log/cloud-init-output.log'
+   * Tail the cloud init logfile to view progress: `tail -f /var/log/cloud-init-output.log`
+5. <b>How can I prevent the EC2 instance from immediately terminating on error so I can debug?</b> There is a flag you can pass `rattlesnakeos-stack` called `--prevent-shutdown`.
+Note that this will keep the instance online for 12 hours or until you manually terminate it.

 ## Powered by
 * Huimin Zhang - he is the original author of the underlying build script that was written for CopperheadOS.
 * [Terraform](https://www.terraform.io/)

-## Build From Source
+## Build from Source

   ```sh
   make tools && make